Adversarially Robust Neural Architectures: Introduction

 \emph{ Can the network be initialized with robust architecture to further obtain adversarial robustness?}

 A recent study has shown that different architectures tend to have different levels of adversarial robustness \cite{guo2019nas}.
+Thus, the designing of robust neural architectures becomes essential for robustness improvement.
+However, the problem remains since designing a robust neural architecture can be rather expensive due to the substantial time cost and human effort, and the direct relationship between adversarial robustness and architectures is still unexplored.

+To reduce the cost of discovering superior robust neural architecture, we made use of NAS algorithms which automatically discover the ideal architectures within a predefined search space.
+Recently, remarkable progress has achieved in NAS, including RL-based approaches \cite{DBLP:journals/corr/ZophL16,DBLP:journals/corr/BakerGNR16,DBLP:journals/corr/abs-1709-07417} and gradient-based approaches \cite{DBLP:journals/corr/abs-1806-09055,inproceedings_gdas,DBLP:journals/corr/abs-1907-05737,tang2020semi}.
+In particular, DARTS \cite{DBLP:journals/corr/abs-1806-09055} introduced a differentiable method for architecture optimization through a continuous relaxation on discrete search space through forming a weighted sum of operations instead of discrete architecture selection, which significantly reduced the searching budget.

+Although the NAS framework provided an efficient way to automatically discover the superior neural architectures with customized objective, the standard adversarial training required massive cost in generating the adversarial examples, which significantly decreased the search efficiency.
+Thus, we tried to dismiss the inner maximum of adversarial training to further accelerate the optimization of architecture through involving the Lipschitz constraint by exploring the influence of Lipschitz constant on adversarial robustness and how the architecture parameters impact the Lipschitz constant.
+In this paper, we proposed to explore the relationship between adversarial robustness and the architecture of network through establishing their connections to Lipschitz constant under NAS framework.

-However, besides the empirical experiments, the connections between the architectures and the adversarial robustness remain unexplored.
-In this paper, we explore the relationship between adversarial robustness and the architecture of network through establishing their connections to Lipschitz constant under NAS framework.
-Existing NAS algorithms used to utilize architecture parameters for sampling discrete superior architectures, where all the elements of architecture parameters are equally treated for selection without exploring their discrepancies, which reduces the reliability of sampled architecture and raises a demand for confidence learning of architecture parameters.
-Thus, we propose to sample architecture parameters from trainable distributions instead of initializing them directly.
+Furthermore, the instability of differentiable NAS algorithm has been explored by previous work \cite{Zela2020Understanding}.
+Existing differentiable NAS algorithms used to utilize architecture parameters for sampling superior architectures, where all the elements of architecture parameters are ``equally treated" for selection without exploring their discrepancies.
+For example, two nodes in the same cell may have different levels of freedom of selecting operation, however, they were only assigned with trainable parameters and applied with $argmax$ for selection after searching, which significantly reduced the reliability of sampled architecture and raises a demand for confidence learning of architecture parameters.
+Thus, we proposed to sample architecture parameters from trainable distributions instead of initializing them directly.

 Our proposed algorithm Adversarially Robust Neural Architecture Search with Confidence Learning (RACL) starts from the approximation of Lipschitz constant of entire neural network under NAS framework, where we derive the relationship between Lipschitz constant and architecture parameters.
 We further propose to sample architecture parameters from log-normal distributions.
 With the usage of the properties of log-normal distribution, we show that the Lipschitz constant of entire network can be approximated with another log-normal distribution with mean and variance related to architecture parameters so that a constraint can be formulated in a form of cumulative function to achieve Lipschitz constraint on the architecture.
 Our algorithm achieves an efficient robust architecture search and RACL empirically achieves superior adversarial robustness compared with other NAS algorithms as well as state-of-the-art models through a series of experiments under different settings.